oschweitzer/learning-resources/angular_lesson.md

 }
 ```

-> The `*` before ngIf will actually be transform into something like:
+> The `*` before ngIf will actually be transformed into something like:

 ```html
 <ng-template [ngIf]="isOk">